magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/116603558-6e922680-a903-11eb-8b7f-65c1a9b26f2f.png)

-The "Textfield" component is for writing text, mainly names, but it can also be used to record phone numbers using the mask on the field properties, we will see how to do that soon.
+The "Textfield" component is for writing text, mainly names, but it can also be used to record phone numbers using the mask on the field properties, which will be shown how to do it soon.

 Select the "Textfield" component, then drag and drop it where it says "Drop new field here!
 When you drop it, a tab called "Properties of Field" will appear on the right side of the screen

-(If it doesn't appear, just click on the component you just dropped).
+(If it doesn't appear, click on the component you just dropped).

 ![image](./BuilderImages/textfieldgif.gif)